geoffharcourt/moneyball/README.md

 ## Contributing

+This is a work in progress!
+I have been using pieces of this code in private projects, but it's time for the saber community to get a crack at improving this code.

+Any contributions should come with tests (we use RSpec) and a well documented PR.
+If you have a specific event from the Gameday feed that prompted your pull request, please reference it in your PR.

+Here's how to contribute!
 1. Fork it ( https://github.com/[my-github-username]/moneyball/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## License
+Moneyball is © 2015 Geoff Harcourt.
+It is free software, and may be redistributed under the terms specified in the LICENSE file.